Healthy Moms, Healthy Babies

 - Improving access to nutrition and psycho-social support for mothers and families living with HIV and AIDS

-- CARE aims to reach close to 600,000 beneficiaries through this project in Malawi, Mozambique and Zambia, contributing to the reduction of maternal and child mortality in targeted areas.
+- CARE aims to reach over 575,000 beneficiaries through this project in Malawi, Mozambique and Zambia, contributing to the reduction of under-nutrition in women and children

 CARE is seeking to raise $2.1 million from Canadians for this program.